Abrams says it’s ‘vital’ Congress passes voting rights laws as she makes second run

 “Are we going to let reactionary state legislatures drag us back into the muck of voter suppression?”

-In the three years since her defeat, Ms Abrams, who considered the late John Lewis to be a mentor and inspiration, has focussed on expanding the vote.
+In the three years since her defeat, Ms Abrams, who considered the late John Lewis to be a mentor and inspiration, has focussed on expanding the Democratic turnout across the country.
 Indeed, many credit her work with helping Mr Biden win the state of Georgia in 2020’s presidential election, the first Democrat to take the state since 1992.

-In her interview with Rachael Maddow, Ms Abrams said she was optimistic that Democrats could pass the two bills.
+In her interview with Rachael Maddow, Ms Abrams said she was optimistic that Democrats could pass the two bills that had been stalled.

-“What we’ve watched over the last 10 months on voting rights has been a shift among those who were not standing with us and are now standing and leading on the issue,” she said.
+“What we’ve watched over the last 10 months on voting rights, has been a shift among those who were not standing with us and are now standing and leading on the issue,” she said.

 “We have seen changes made in the language to protect our voters, to protect our election workers, to protect our democracy.
 And we’re continuing to see progress.
 I am very bullish on the likelihood that the For The People Act, and John Lewis Voting Rights Act will pass.”